 Oughterside & Allerby

-OUGHTERSIDE and ALLERBY:a township in Aspatria parish, Allerdale Below Derwent ward, Cumberland.
+Township in Aspatria parish, Allerdale below Derwent ward, Cumberland.

-Oughterside was held by the Orfeur family before passing to the Lawsons of Brayton and Isel in the 18th century.
-Allerby was acquired by Thomas Porter of Bolton (Cumb.) by marriage with the heiress of Thomas Lowther of Allerby, probably in the 15th century.
-The manor passed by the widow of their descendant Thomas Porter (living 1578) to the Eaglesfield family, from whom it was bought by the Lamplughs of Dovenby in the late 17th century.
+manor of Oughterside held by Orfeur family before passing to Lawsons of Brayton and Isel in 18th century.
+Manor of Allerby acquired by Thomas Porter of Bolton by marriage with heiress of Thomas Lowther of Allerby, probably in 15th century; passed by widow of their descendant Thomas Porter (living 1578) to Eaglesfield family, from whom it was bought by Lamplughs of Dovenby in late 17th century.

-Coal mining recorded by 1681; received a boost by the coming of the railway in the 1840s, but was petering out by 1900.
-Oughterside Colliery closed 1943 but opencast mining stripped out remaining deposits in the 1970s/80s.
+farming.
+Coal mining, recorded by 1681, expanded after building of Maryport & Carlisle railway in 1840s; in decline by 1900.
+Oughterside Colliery closed 1943 but opencast mining stripped out remaining deposits in 1970s-80s.
 Red sandstone quarries in late 19th century.

-Primitive Methodist chapel at Prospect 1860; Congregationals met in schoolroom 1851.
+Primitive Methodist chapel at Prospect built 1860; closed 1980s.
+Congregationalists met in schoolroom 1851.